Also known as: knee rotations, standing knee mobility, knee mobility drill, standing knee warmup

 What is Knee Circles?

-Knee Circles are an easy standing warm-up where you move the knees in slow circular motions to mobilize the joints.
-They primarily target the quadriceps, hamstrings and calves and are ideal for improving mobility and reducing knee stiffness.
+Knee Circles are a simple standing warm-up where you rotate the knees in controlled circular motions.
+They target the quadriceps, hamstrings and calves and improve ankle and knee mobility.
+This is an easy, low-impact exercise suitable for beginners or as a pre-workout mobility drill.

 How to Do Knee Circles